yourbasic/api/README.md

 The implementation is hideously complicated, while the API is null and void: there is no syntax and the language specification doesn't even mention the concept explicitly.
 It just works.

+Even though API design is as much an art as a science, there still are some fundamental rules that you should be aware of.
+Rules that will costly you dearly if you break them.
+Enough so that they deserve to be known as **The 5 Commandments**.

 ## The 5 Commandments